area9innovation/flow9/tools/flow9/readme.md

 TODO CGraph:
 - We need a subtype with multiple types when the max is closed?
-- In addition to makeSupertype, also have a makeSubtype to restrict the overloads more?

 Need decision:
 - types.flow: implicit None type-parameter